tandeshao/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
-* All the person’s tags or memo can be removed by typing `t/` or `m/` respectively without specifying text after it.
+* A person’s tags or memo can be removed by typing `t/` or `m/` respectively without specifying text after it.
-* A peron's contacted date can be edited to "Not contacted" by typing `c/` without specifying a date after it.
+* A person's contacted date can be edited to "Not contacted" by typing `c/` without specifying a date after it.
+* If contacted date is specified, it must be a valid [AD](https://en.wikipedia.org/wiki/Anno_Domini) date in the dd-mm-yyyy format, and must not be in the future.
+For both invalid date and incorrect format, the same error message will be displayed, that it needs to be a valid date following the proper format.

 <div markdown="span" class="alert alert-info">
-:information_source: **Note:** If contacted date is specified, it must be a valid [AD](https://en.wikipedia.org/wiki/Anno_Domini) date following the dd-mm-yyyy format, and must not be a future date.
-For both invalid date and incorrect format, the same error message will be shown to indicate that it needs to be a valid date that follows the proper format.
+:information_source: **Note:** Abπ helps to manage duplicates, refer to [4.9.
+Policy on duplicates](#49-policy-on-duplicates)
 </div>

 Examples: